 10. El Club Natació Atlètic-Barceloneta, Barcelona, Spain

-A wide range of water-based fitness classes are held at this long-standing athletic club, which celebrated its its 100th anniversary in 2013.
+A wide range of water-based fitness classes are held at this long-standing athletic club that's over 100 years old.
 A spa, fitness center, restaurants and shops are offered on the premises, but as far as we're concerned it's all about the water: in addition to a slightly larger indoor pool, the panoramic outdoor pool, surrounded by palm trees, features a solarium that overlooks the Mediterranean Sea.
 Entrance fee: $15.70.